 - Stetson University's Student Success Collaborative (SSC) is a software platform used to promote student success on the DeLand campus.
 It provides faculty and staff with various information and features to support their work to increase student retention and persistence to graduation.
 SSC also provides students with a resource hub, including information about tutoring and booking appointments for various campus services.

 - Although SSC is designed to be a very intuitive interface, online user guides are available for members of the Stetson community.
 Support is available from members of Campus Life and Student Success (CLASS) by calling 386.822.7127 and asking for Stephanie, Aaron, or Colin, or emailing [email protected] with any Stetson SSC questions or requesting a group training session.

 - The Stetson University Catalog is published each year and includes information on admissions, scholarships and other financial aid, student life, academic programs and course offerings.

 - To access 4-Year Advising Plans, start with the Stetson University Catalog, select "Undergraduate" on the left-hand side, then choose the applicable college.
 Navigate to the tab labeled "Majors" and select the plan that best matches your student's path.

 Students may be unable to register due to a hold on their account.
-These holds appear on the top right of degree audit and list the type of hold and the office or person responsible for each one.
+These holds appear on the top right of the degree audit and list the type of hold and the office or person responsible for each one.
 Students should contact those offices or persons to learn the steps necessary to remove the hold.

 Types of Holds:

 - Meet with Advisor.
 The student needs to meet with their Faculty Advisor.
-The hold is removed by the faculty advisor after meeting with student advisee.
+The hold is removed by the faculty advisor after meeting with the student advisee.

 - Student Account.
 The student needs to speak with Bursar's Office.
 (386-822-7050; [email protected]; located in the One Stop Office in the Welcome Center)